Kubernetes Course Labs

 Kubectl can print information in different formats, try showing your node details in JSON:

-One is JSON Path, which is a query language you can use to print specific fields:
+One output option is JSON Path, which is a query language you can use to print specific fields.
+This is great for automation, when you want to query some details in a script:

 kubectl get node <your-node> -o jsonpath='{.status.capacity.cpu}'